filipvpetrovic/notes/TerminalCommands.md

-#Main PART
+#Terminal Commands and Explanations

-##Subheading
+##Guidlines on how to create a repo on github!!

-how to create a repo on github, navigate to files with cd and then type
+###First navigate to directory with cd, if there is not existe make it by mkdir!
+Make sure that after creation you will navigate to this directory by cd name and then type:

     git init // add to this application git ls -la // list long all